rana/ltcd-go/AI-PROMPT-3-PART3.md

 - Rename function variables using three-letter acronyms for readability
 - Evaluate challenge constraints when constructing unit tests
 - Return both solution function and tests in the same code block
+- Explain the key concepts the challenge is testing for
+- Discuss common challenge variations for key concepts tested
+- Discuss what the challenge helps interviewers assess

 ## Documentation Standards
 ### Code Comments